 How do you effectively monitor and adjust Individual Learning Plans?

-Use multiple data sources including formative assessments, work samples, and student self-reflections collected at least monthly to track progress toward ILP goals.
+Use multiple data sources including formative assessments, work samples, and student self-reflections collected at least monthly to track progress towards ILP goals.
 Compare actual progress against established benchmarks and involve students in analysing their own growth patterns.
 When data shows goals are too easy or too challenging, adjust targets and strategies immediately rather than waiting for scheduled reviews.

 Individual Learning Plans (ILPs) should helps students to tailor their classroom activities to their specific ambitions and abilities.
-Central to the ILP's effectiveness is its role in frequent progress monitoring and adaptation, a process carried out at least biannually and during pivotal transition phases in a student's journey.
+Central to the ILP's effectiveness is its role in frequent progress monitoring and adaptation, a process carried out at least biannually and during pivotal transition phases in a student's process.

 Key Elements